top of page

 The Legal Profession in Jordan (Article 6 – Jordanian Bar Association Law)

-The legal profession is a mission that the lawyer performs with honesty and integrity for the benefit of the client, providing legal advice free from personal interest.
+The legal profession is a mission that lawyers perform with honesty and integrity.
+They work for the benefit of their clients, providing legal advice free from personal interest.

 Registration Requirement (Article 7)